Housing Benefit

 Housing benefit aims to help you pay your rent if you’re on a low income or don’t have a job.

-Universal Credit has replaced housing benefit for most people, so if you think you’re eligible for housing benefit you’ll probably need to apply for Universal Credit instead.
+Universal Credit has replaced housing benefit for most working-age people, so if you think you’re eligible for housing benefit you may need to apply for Universal Credit instead.
 It’s important that you make your Universal Credit claim as quickly as possible and that you claim at the right time.

 Visit our Universal Credit page for more information.